chuckcarne/Silence-And-Echo/README.md

 Unauthorized use of this tool to attack, disrupt, or deceive systems is illegal and unethical.
 Always ensure you have explicit permission before testing on any network.
 Use responsibly and in compliance with applicable laws.

-Author
+### Author
 Charles Mortensen

-Read more about the author: The Cyber Express Article
+Read more about the author: https://thecyberexpress.com/utah-student-anti-phishing-vega/